delabassee/java-lab/lab12-jlink.md

 This 5-mintes optional lab will show you how *`jlink`* can greatly improve the size of a Java runtime image.

-In a nutshell, `jlink` is a tool that can create custom Java runtime that includes only the modules required by an application.
-Reducing the numbers of modules will reduce the overall size of that custom Java runtime image, a concern especially important when a Java application runs within a container. `jlink` has been part of the JDK tooling since JDK 9.
+In a nutshell, `jlink` is a tool that can create custom Java runtimes that include only the modules required by an application.
+Reducing the numbers of modules will reduce the overall size of that custom Java runtime image, a concern especially important when a Java application runs within a container. `jlink` has been part of the JDK since JDK 9.

 ## Using `jlink`

-First create a basic application and compile it.
+First, create a minimal application and compile it.

 ```